Banca Sella Group: Birth of Banca Sella Holding and recent history

 On 31 March 2008, "Sella Holding Banca" changed its name to Banca Sella Holding S.p.A..
 On 1 June 2008 Banca Sella Sud Arditi Galati (Sella South – Arditi Galati Bank) was found by the absorption of Banca di Palermo S.p.A. (a subsidiary of the group) and the branches of Banca Sella S.p.A. in Campania into Banca Arditi Galati S.p.A.

-From 2008 to 2011 Banca Sella Group also had a minority interests in Banca Monte Parma, but was acquired by Intesa Sanpaolo after successive of net loss.

 In April 2009 a new subsidiary Sella Servizi Bancari was formed in order to centralize the back office of the group.

 On 30 May 2011 and on 1 October 2012 Banca Sella Sud Arditi Galati and Banca Sella Nord Est Bovio Calderari were absorbed into Banca Sella S.p.A..
 As of 31 December 2010, the group owned 60.13% of Sella South – Arditi Galati Bank and 56.75% shares of Sella North East – Bovio Calderari Bank as of 31 December 2011.
 The group bought the remaining minority interests from other investors.

+In 2013, SellaLab was founded as the innovation center of the Sella Group, aimed at established startups and corporate companies, with the goal of supporting open innovation and digital transformation processes.
+Among its initiatives is HYPE, the first mobile-only electronic money solution in Italy, launched in 2015.

+In 2017, the Group promoted the creation of the Fintech District in Milan, a gateway to the Italian fintech ecosystem that brings together startups, entrepreneurs, financial institutions, investors, and universities to foster the development of the financial industry of the future and the growth of companies in the sector.

+In mid-2017, Banca Sella launched the first open banking platform in Italy (and among the first internationally) through APIs (Application Programming Interfaces), opening its technological and information infrastructures to businesses and startups, ahead of the European directive PSD2, which came into force in January 2018.

+In November 2017, the Group changed its logo and name, rebranding from “Gruppo Banca Sella” to “Sella Group.”

+In 2018, it launched Fabrick, an open financial ecosystem that enables and promotes collaboration among banks, corporates, and fintech companies in order to create innovative solutions for end customers through the Fabrick Platform API.

+During 2018, the Group also acquired: